learning-software-engineering/learning-software-engineering.github.io/Topics/Tech_Stacks/Nodemailer.md

 ```
 This is very common way to handle errors.
 If specific operations are needed when there is an error, you can edit the code as needed.

-In conclusion, nodemailer is very simple way to send email to an user using node.js.
+In conclusion, nodemailer is a very simple way to send emails to a user.

 ## Useful Links
 https://mailtrap.io/blog/sending-emails-with-nodemailer/